klohner/honeywell-wireless-doorbell/README.md

 [TI CC1101](http://www.ti.com/product/CC1101) chip, and maybe other modules that are able to support this signal.

-### Awesome!
-I have an RTL-SDR dongle and one of those doorbells and I want to help!

-You're the best!
-I'm looking for as many valid signals as you can generate on your doorbell system to further decode the signal.
-If you have `rtl_433` installed and working on your system, please see if you can receive the signal and send me the output you receive here:
+### How can I help?

+If you're able to run [rtl_433](https://github.com/merbanan/rtl_433), and have access to one of these devices, I'd like to know which device you have and what 48-bit value you receive from your device.

+Using a recent build of rtl_433, here's what you can use to get that value.

+North American and Australian devices:

+	rtl_433 -f 916800000 -q -R 0 -X n=Honeywell_ActivLink,m=FSK_PWM,s=160,l=320,r=400,y=480,invert,bits=48

+European devices (including Friedland Response and Libra+ devices):

+	rtl_433 -f 868300000 -q -R 0 -X n=Honeywell_ActivLink,m=FSK_PWM,s=160,l=320,r=400,y=480,invert,bits=48

 **[Submit My Doorbell Code To This Project](https://goo.gl/forms/SuxA3qgVRivXmNMf1)**

 Any kind of signal you can provide helps.
-I'm especially interested in signals from the motion detectors or other sensors used with this system.
+I'm especially interested in signals from the motion detectors and door/window sensors or other sensors used with this system.

-### Availability

-Although I've only personally tested on the North American models of this unit, it seems that these doorbells are also available in European model variants.
-Those versions operate near 868 MHz amd are advertised as using "ActivLink" technology.
-I've read indications that those models also use the same transmission signal, though on that different frequency.

-[There's some](https://livewell.honeywellhome.com/en/support/alarm-support/) [indication](https://livewell.honeywellhome.com/en/support/alarm-support/) that this protocol may be based on the Friedland / Response 868MHz alarm system.
-[This FAQ](https://livewell.honeywellhome.com/en/support/doorbell-support/) indicates that the 868MHz variants of the Honeywell ActivLink system is compatible with the Friedland Libra+ Wirefree Doorbell system.
-[An IQ sample from this system](https://www.sigidwiki.com/wiki/Friedland_Libra%2B_48249SL_wireless_doorbell) is available at the [Signal Identification Guide wiki](https://www.sigidwiki.com/wiki/Signal_Identification_Guide) and should be analyzed further.

 ### Hardware inside the Honeywell doorbell transmitter

 User [tos7](https://www.rtl-sdr.com/forum/memberlist.php?mode=viewprofile&u=1539)
 has [detailed on an rtl-sdr.com forum](https://www.rtl-sdr.com/forum/viewtopic.php?t=1138)
-that the button contains a PIC Micro controller and a Transmitter chip.
+that the button contains a PIC Micro controller and a FSK Transmitter chip.

 - [PIC16F505](https://www.microchip.com/wwwproducts/en/PIC16F505)